 Dr Bissan Al-Lazikani is formally trained in molecular biology and computing.
-She obtained a BSc (Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College.
+She obtained a BSc (Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College London.

-Dr Al-Lazikani obtained her PhD in computational structural biology from Cambridge University and the Medical Research Council Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
+She obtained her PhD in computational structural biology from University of Cambridge and the Medical Research Council Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
 Subsequently, she became a Howard Hughes postdoctoral fellow at the laboratories of Professor Barry Honig in Columbia University, New York, where she focused on structure analysis, prediction and modeling for the purpose of understanding the basis of ligand-receptor interactions.

-Dr Al-Lazikani joined the Cancer Research UK Cancer Therapeutics Unit in 2009 to establish and lead the Computational Biology and Chemogenomics Team in order to innovate and apply computational techniques to cancer drug discovery.
+She joined the Cancer Research UK Cancer Therapeutics Unit (CRUK-CTU) in 2009 to establish and lead the Computational Biology and Chemogenomics Team in order to innovate and apply computational techniques to cancer drug discovery.
 Here, she the led the development of the world’s largest cancer knowledgebase, canSAR, and led the development of novel approaches for objective and systematic evaluation of therapeutic targets for cancer.
-She applies these approaches for target selection and supporting the drug discovery efforts at the Cancer Research UK Cancer Therapeutics Unit and to drive the Unit’s exploratory portfolio.
+She applies these approaches for target selection to support drug discovery efforts at the CRUK-CTU and to drive the Unit’s exploratory portfolio.

-When not immersed in Big Data for cancer, Dr Al-Lazikani is training for her private pilot's licence and hopes to fly a seaplane one day.
+When not immersed in Big Data for cancer, she is training for her private pilot's licence and hopes to fly a seaplane one day.
 She also enjoys astrophotography and wildlife photography with her husband and son.